NREL/BUTTER-Empirical-Deep-Learning-Experimental-Framework/dataset_files/readme.md

 /complete_summary/ contains per-experiment statistics aggregated over every run of each distinct experiment for all sweeps /complete_summary.tar is a tarball of /experiment_summary/

-/primary_sweep_runs/ contains all of the experimental run records for the primary sweep /primary_sweep_summary/ contains summary experiment statistics for the primary sweep /primary_sweep_summary.tar is a tarball of /primary_sweep_summary/
+/primary_sweep_summary/ contains summary experiment statistics for the primary sweep /primary_sweep_summary.tar is a tarball of /primary_sweep_summary/

-/learning_rate_sweep_runs/ contains all of the experimental run records for the learning rate sweep /learning_rate_sweep_summary/ contains summary experiment statistics for the learning rate sweep /learning_rate_sweep_summary.tar is a tarball of /learning_rate_sweep_summary/
+/300_epoch_sweep_summary/ contains summary experiment statistics for the 300 epoch sweep /300_epoch_sweep_summary.tar is a tarball of /300_epoch_sweep_summary/

-/label_noise_sweep_runs/ contains all of the experimental run records for the label noise sweep /label_noise_sweep_summary/ contains summary experiment statistics for the label noise sweep /label_noise_sweep_summary.tar is a tarball of /label_noise_sweep_summary/
+/30k_epoch_sweep_summary/ contains summary experiment statistics for the 30k epoch sweep /30k_epoch_sweep_summary.tar is a tarball of /30k_epoch_sweep_summary/

-/batch_size_sweep_runs/ contains all of the experimental run records for the batch size sweep /batch_size_sweep_summary/ contains summary experiment statistics for the batch size sweep /batch_size_sweep_summary.tar is a tarball of /batch_size_sweep_summary/
+/learning_rate_sweep_summary/ contains summary experiment statistics for the learning rate sweep /learning_rate_sweep_summary.tar is a tarball of /learning_rate_sweep_summary/

-/regularization_sweep_runs/ contains all of the experimental run records for the regularization sweep /regularization_sweep_summary/ contains summary experiment statistics for the regularization sweep /regularization_sweep_summary.tar is a tarball of /regularization_sweep_summary/
+/label_noise_sweep_summary/ contains summary experiment statistics for the label noise sweep /label_noise_sweep_summary.tar is a tarball of /label_noise_sweep_summary/

-/300_epoch_sweep_runs/ contains all of the experimental run records for the 300 epoch sweep /300_epoch_sweep_summary/ contains summary experiment statistics for the 300 epoch sweep /300_epoch_sweep_summary.tar is a tarball of /300_epoch_sweep_summary/
+/batch_size_sweep_summary/ contains summary experiment statistics for the batch size sweep /batch_size_sweep_summary.tar is a tarball of /batch_size_sweep_summary/

-/30k_epoch_sweep_runs/ contains all of the experimental run records for the 30k epoch sweep /30k_epoch_sweep_summary/ contains summary experiment statistics for the 30k epoch sweep /30k_epoch_sweep_summary.tar is a tarball of /30k_epoch_sweep_summary/
+/regularization_sweep_summary/ contains summary experiment statistics for the regularization sweep /regularization_sweep_summary.tar is a tarball of /regularization_sweep_summary/

 ### Experiment Summary Schema